CribberSix/pygame-texteditor/DEV-NOTIZEN.md

 - key-input → is being modified/replaced
 - the mouse was clicked somewhere else → nothing happens, deselection
 - arrow-key → nothing happens, deselection

+# Logical vs visual text

+The logical text is stored in an list of strings called ```self.line_String_array```.

+The visual text is stored in an list of lists of dicts called ```self.line_Text_array```.
+For every line, there exists one sublist.
+The sublists are populated with surfaces which represent the differently blitted words / operators etc, based on syntax highlighting.
+If syntax highlighting is disabled, the sublist contains only one dict with the entire text.

+The dicts have three keys:
+- ```chars```: actual characters making up the portion of the text
+- ```type```: String, describing the content, e.g. 'quoted'
+- ```color```: rgb-color code, e.g. (0,0,0)